+Figure 2.
+Data Flow Chart of methodological steps.

 Analysis

 The purpose of data analysis and statistical processes is to answer research questions, hypotheses, or objectives.
 In this section, the obtained data are described and analyzed concerning each question, objective, or hypothesis.
 The work of analysis is to convert vast, complex, and even incomprehensible data sets into understandable units, patterns, and indicators in research problems.
-In this section, the collected data is presented and analyzed in the form of a table or graph.
+The collected data is presented and analyzed as a table or graph.

-The statistical results are presented in this section and two descriptive and inferential sections.
-In the descriptive part, demographic and main variables were described using the frequency and frequency percentage, mean and standard deviation, and in the inferential part, the validity and reliability of the questionnaire were checked with confirmatory factor analysis, the relationships between the variables with the Pearson correlation test and the research model.
+The statistical results are presented in this section, and two descriptive and inferential sections.
+In the descriptive part, demographic and main variables were described using the frequency and frequency percentage, mean and standard deviation, and in the inferential part, the validity and reliability of the questionnaire were checked with confirmatory factor analysis, the relationships among the variables with the Pearson correlation test and the research model.
 It was tested using the structural equation modeling technique.
 Data analysis was done using SPSS and Amos software.
 The maximum level of alpha error for hypothesis testing was determined as 0.05 (p < 0.05).

 Individual characteristics (objective variables)

-Several individual characteristics were received which can be seen in table 1.
-The results showed that 45.2% of respondents were male and 54.8% were female which is in line with Tehran municipal data obtained in 2018 in which 49 percent of the population are male and 51 percent are female.
-51% of respondents were married and 49% were single.
-In terms of employment status, 43.2% of respondents were employed, 21.4% were students, 22.9% were employed students, and 12.5% were unemployed.
-31% of the respondents had a diploma or lower education, 28.5% had a bachelor's education, and 40.5% had a postgraduate and doctorate education.
-In terms of income, 4.3% of respondents have no income, 52.5% of people have less than 5 million, and 43.2% of people have more than 5 million.

-33.6% of the respondents do not have a private car, 20.9% have 1 car, 28.4% have 2 cars and 17.1% have 3 or more cars.
-In terms of the purpose of travel, 20.3% travel for business purposes, 18.3% for educational purposes, 17.1% for recreational purposes, 22.6% for social purposes, and 21.7% for shopping and weekend trips.
-Also, the body mass index of 8.1% of people was less than 20, 36.5% was between 20 and 25 and 35.9% was between 25-35, and 19.5% were more than 35.
+Table 1 lists many individual characteristics that were provided.
+According to the results, 45.2% of respondents were men and 54.8% were women.
+This finding is consistent with Tehran municipal data from 2018, which showed that 50% of the population is made up of men and 50% of women.
+This finding confirms that the sample used to represent the population is a good one because it closely matches the statistics from the municipal data.